-On appearances, Vienna seems to be an expensive city.
+On appearances, Vienna, the capital of Austria, seems to be an expensive city.
 It can be, especially if you attend the classical concerts put on for tourists, take a ride in a horse and carriage, or enjoy some of the original Sacher-Torte cake at the place where it was invented, Café Sacher.
 However, there are also many cheaper options to be found.
 Here are five cheap or free things to do in Vienna, that will still allow you to enjoy this city’s finest delights, whether your visit Vienna in winter or summer.

 1. Standing Tickets to the Opera